 The question you should be asking yourself when you’re creating content and trying to boost your SEO is, “which keyword search terms CAN I easily get on the first page and top 3 for?”

-For you to rank for this keyword is close to impossible unless you invest millions of dollars on backlinking, growing your domain authority and building your own brand to take on these giants.
+For you to rank for this keyword is close to impossible unless you invest millions of dollars in backlinking, growing your domain authority, and building your own brand to take on these giants.

 We are assuming that you do not have that kind of resource for your personal real estate website.

 Therefore, in order for you to rank, you need to target long-tail keywords that are longer with at least 4+ words.